 Do you speak at churches of different denominations?

-So, you've taught in other countries, outside of the United States?
+Have you taught outside of the United States?

 Yes.
 Europe, Canada, South America, Central America.
 It's a blessing to see how God is working outside of the United States.